npryce/deft/README.markdown

 Following the maxim "Make it work.
 Make it clean.
 Make it fast.", the following issues are postponed for now until the tool does what I want and is useful for small projects

 * Integrate Deft with specific VCS tools more seamlessly
-* Visualisation and estimation of history, such as Cumulative Flow Diagrams and velocity estimation
+* Visualisation of history, such as Cumulative Flow Diagrams
+* Analysis of history, such as velocity estimation
 * Scaling (efficient data structure for indexing features by priority to handle large feature databases)